maxdug/maxdug.github.io/stuff/index.md

     - or Run Cushion High Arch from superfeet
 1. Wayfinder Carbon Fork - 1 1/8" Steerer from Wilde
     - Would give more tire clearance
-1. new toolbox
-1. laser level
-    - Self-Leveling Cross Line Laser Level
 1. purple wolf tooth Water Bottle Cage Bolts
 1. Fake Meat by Isa Chandra Moskowitz
 1. Half A Hundred Years Vinyl AUTOGRAPHED from Aleeep at the wheel
 1. Still the King Vinyl - AUTOGRAPHED from Asleep at the Wheel
 1. Klein Tools 1-1/2 in. to 4 in., 6 in.
 Grip-It Strap Wrench, Handle
-1. Topeak SHUTTLE™ GAUGE DIGITAL
-1. EDJY Fingernail Cutter
-1. hard drive case for SSD
 1. Jump rope
-1. Fancy wine glasses Kira cb2
 1. padded bike shorts
-1. vNon-quick release bolts for bike
+1. Non-quick release bolts for bike
 1. Saftey Pizza
 1. cable cherries
 1. change AE1 battery and film